peteroupc/classic-wallpaper/README.md

 The page also describes an additional challenge to write computer code (released to the public domain or licensed under the Unlicense) to draw traditional button and border styles.

+For discussions on converting traditional icons to vector graphics, see [pixeltovector.md](https://github.com/peteroupc/classic-wallpaper/blob/main/uielements.md) in this repository.

 <a id=License></a>

 ## License